frees-io/freestyle/docs/src/main/tut/docs/integrations/doobie.md

 val getPerson: ConnectionIO[Person] = sql"SELECT 'Alonzo Church', 1903".query[Person].unique
 ```

 We can embed this doobie `ConnectionIO` program in a freestyle program.
-We start with the most trivial case by only using the `DoobieM` algebra.
+We start with the most trivial case by only using the `DoobieM` algebra:

 ```tut:book
 val doobieFrees: FreeS[DoobieM.Op, Person] =
   DoobieM[DoobieM.Op].transact(getPerson)
 ```

-To execute this `FreeS` program we need a doobie `Transactor` for our target type; in this example we have chosen `fs2.Task`.
+To execute this `FreeS` program, we need a doobie `Transactor` for our target type; in this example, we have chosen `fs2.Task`:

 ```tut:book
 import _root_.fs2.Task